annestrand/flintRV/README.md

 # pineapplecore 🍍
-Another RISCV core.

-⚠ [Work In Progress]: Repo still subject to many changes ⚠
+Another RISC-V core (⚠ Currently still in development ⚠)

 ## Design 🗺
 - 4-stage in-order pipelined processor
-- Harvard architecture
+- Harvard architecture (separate data and instruction memory)
-- Configurable RISC-V extensions (RV32I)
-    - (TODO): Extensions later?
+- Aimed to be implemented as a soft-cpu for use in FPGAs

 ## Dependencies ✅
 - GNU Make
-- GCC RISC-V compiler/cross-compiler toolcahin  (optional - for testing)
+- GCC RISC-V compiler/cross-compiler toolcahin
-- Icarus Verilog                                (optional - for testing)
+- Icarus Verilog
+- SymbiYosys
+    - Yosys
+    - z3
-- Python >= 3.6                                 (optional - for testing)
+- Python >= 3.6

 ## Make configs ⚙
 Below are a table of Make config variables: